 There are also campaigns to remind Chicago motorcyclists themselves to take precautions while enjoying the roads.
 In recent years, there has been a push to eliminate drinking and riding, especially through the ‘Don’t Drink and Ride’ campaign, established in 2008.
 According to the Illinois Department of Transportation, alcohol contributes to about 40% of motorcycle fatalities.

-Steps and Precautions to Avoid a Chicago Motorcycle Accident
+Steps and Precautions to Avoid a Motorcycle Accident in Chicago, IL

 Riding a motorcycle in Chicago undoubtedly increases your risk of an accident, however, there are steps and precautions you can take to avoid an accident.